Package ateams

 Contributing

-- Do not push directly to this repository: use the pull request model.
+- Do not push directly to this repository: use the fork + pull request model.

-- Follow the standard practices already used in this library, including documentation using PEP8 and PEP257 guidelines.
+- Follow the standard practices already used in this library, including documentation according to PEP8 and PEP257 guidelines.

 - When writing new Cython/C/C++ code, please include its compilation in the